Functions of Connective Tissue

 • Loose irregular connective tissue contains numerous cells and a loose fiber arrangement in a moderately viscous fluid matrix.

-Specialized connective tissue includes:
+Specialized connective tissue examples include:

 • Dense regular connective tissue (found in tendons and ligaments)